 Email: Karen Van Horn, Emerson Business Administrator email@example.com

-Q: Whatever happened to the Fall Fellowship Dinner?
+Q: What happened to the Fall Fellowship Dinner?

-It still happens but its focus really is “fellowship” and not finances.
+It will still happen but its focus really is “fellowship” and not finances.
 It is also another opportunity to engage in conversation about the mission of Emerson and our capacity to have an impact on the Greater Houston Area.